From Judi Mills, Certified GAPS Practitioner

 2 teaspoons black peppercorns

-2 to 3 Tablespoons apple cider vinegar or other acid to pull the minerals out of the bones
+2 tablespoons apple cider vinegar to pull the minerals out of the bones

 During the last 1 hour of cooking, add:

 Handful of fresh rosemary